 Charleston County is engaged in ongoing efforts to increase coordination amongst the complex network of public, private, and nonprofit organizations that deliver housing and social services to the community.
-As the administrators of HUD's CDBG, HOME, and HESG programs, the County's Community Development Department acts a s hub for community and economic development in the area.
-Open lines of communication are maintained between County and the area's many non-profit and social service agencies.
+As the administrators of HUD's CDBG, HOME, and HESG programs, the County's Community Development and Revitalization Department acts as the hub for community and economic development in the area.
+Open lines of communication are maintained between County and the area's many non-profits, social service agencies and citizens advocating for the needs of the neighborhoods and communities.

-Activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I)):
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))

-Charleston County staff is readily accessible and present at all County Council meetings to hear public comments on various public items on Council's agenda.
-Community Development staff is actively engaged in discussions and initiatives related to affordable housing; fair housing; Lowcountry Continuum of Care (CoC) meetings and discussions; and Planning and Zoning coordination.
-County staff regularly attends Charleston County Housing and Development Authority (CCHRA) Board meetings and contracts CCHRA to receive input on community development plans and activities.
+Charleston County Community Development and Revitalization Department staff is readily accessible and present at County Council meetings to hear public comments on various public items on Council's agenda.
+Community Development and Revitalization staff is actively engaged in discussions and initiatives related to affordable housing; fair housing; Lowcountry Continuum of Care (CoC) meetings and discussions; and Planning and Zoning coordination.

-Continuum of Care and efforts to address the needs of homeless persons and persons at risk of homelessness:
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

 The CoC plans, develops, and implements comprehensive and coordinated strategies to address homelessness in Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton, and Jasper Counties in South Carolina.
-A departmental staff person is also on the Governing Council for the local CoC.
+The Community Development and Revitalization Department Senior Program Manager is also on the Governing Council for the local CoC.
 Responsibilities of the CoC include: